 - a) Discrimination: treating one person less favourably than another on the grounds of age, gender, social or ethnic background, nationality, colour, religious affiliation, physical disability, marital status or sexual orientation. - b) Harassment: any unwanted conduct which has the purpose or effect of violating an individual's dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment.
 It can be persistent or isolated and includes behaviour which induces anger, stress, anxiety, fear or sickness on the part of the person being harassed.
 It can be physical, verbal, direct or indirect and can include gestures, intimidation, unwelcome remarks, suggestions, propositions, malicious gossip, jokes and 'banter'.
 In addition, non-verbal harassment can include offensive literature, pictures, graffiti, isolation, non-cooperation or unwelcome physical conduct.
-The school will not tolerate any form of harassment or bullying: such behaviour is totally unacceptable and the School looks to support any employee who is suffering from harassment.
+The school will not tolerate any form of harassment or bullying: such behaviour is totally unacceptable and the School looks to support any employee who is Saint Christina's School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and suffering from harassment.
 The School strives to provide a neutral working environment in which no-one feels threatened or intimidated.